TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Abstract

 \section{Abstract}

-To enable context-aware computer assistance in the operating room of the future, cognitive systems need to understand automatically which surgical phase is being performed by the medical team.
-The primary source of information for surgical phase recognition is typically video, which presents two challenges: extracting meaningful features from the video stream and effectively modeling temporal information in the sequence of visual features.
-For temporal modeling, attention mechanisms have gained popularity due to their ability to capture long-range dependencies.
-In this paper, we explore design choices for attention in existing temporal models for surgical phase recognition and propose a novel approach that does not resort to local attention or regularization of attention weights: TUNeS is an efficient and simple temporal model that incorporates self-attention at the coarsest stage of a U-Net-like structure.
-In addition, we propose to train the feature extractor, a standard CNN, together with an LSTM on preferably long video segments, i.e., with long temporal context.
-In our experiments, all temporal models performed better on top of feature extractors that were trained with longer temporal context.
-On top of these contextualized features, TUNeS achieves state-of-the-art results on Cholec80.
+\emph{Objective:} To enable context-aware computer assistance in the operating room of the future, cognitive systems need to understand automatically which surgical phase is being performed by the medical team.
+The primary source of information for surgical phase recognition is typically video, which presents two challenges: extracting meaningful features from the video stream and effectively modeling temporal information in the sequence of visual features. \emph{Methods:} For temporal modeling, attention mechanisms have gained popularity due to their ability to capture long-range dependencies.
+In this paper, we explore design choices for attention in existing temporal models for surgical phase recognition and propose a novel approach that uses attention more effectively and does not require hand-crafted constraints: TUNeS, an efficient and simple temporal model that incorporates self-attention at the core of a convolutional U-Net structure.
+In addition, we propose to train the feature extractor, a standard CNN, together with an LSTM on preferably long video segments, i.e., with long temporal context. \emph{Results:} In our experiments, almost all temporal models performed better on top of feature extractors that were trained with longer temporal context.
+On these contextualized features, TUNeS achieves state-of-the-art results on the Cholec80 dataset. \emph{Conclusion:} This study offers new insights on how to use attention mechanisms to build accurate and efficient temporal models for surgical phase recognition. \emph{Significance:} Implementing automatic surgical phase recognition is essential to automate the analysis and optimization of surgical workflows and to enable context-aware computer assistance during surgery, thus ultimately improving patient care.